-We are a community-run organization, welcoming you to delight in dance, movement, music and connection by joining us on Sundays from 10:15 am - 12:15 pm for two hours of DJ’ed music.
+We are a community-run organization, welcoming you to delight in dance, movement, music and connection by joining us on scheduled Sundays from 10:15 am - 12:15 pm for two hours of DJ’ed music.

-We suggest a donation of $10 per dance to cover costs and pay a stipend to the DJ.
+We suggest a contribution of $10 per dance to cover costs and pay a stipend to the DJ.
 No one who wants to dance will be turned away for lack of resources.

-We dance every Sunday unless weather or venue availability necessitates a change; please refer to our Calendar to confirm dates!
+We dance every 2nd and 4th Sunday unless weather or venue availability necessitates a change; please refer to our Calendar to confirm dates!

 At Portland Community Dance we provide space, music, and community.
 We support dancers to move in whatever ways they are inspired.
 Our DJs create atmosphere with their music selection, but there is no instruction.
 Together we weave and share the dance.